Failure to Progress

 In this phase, the following would be signs that labor was not progressing as expected:

-- Less than three contractions in ten minutes, lasting less than 40 seconds each
+- Less than 3 contractions in 10 minutes, lasting less than 40 seconds each

-- Less than one centimeter change in cervical dilation per hour for two hours in a row despite frequent and strong contractions
+- Less than 1 centimeter change in cervical dilation per hour for two hours in a row despite frequent and strong contractions

 Once the cervix is fully dilated, pushing will begin.
 If a woman has an epidural, it can take up to 3 hours to deliver the baby if this is her first delivery.
 If it is not her first delivery, the baby usually comes out within 2 hours if she has an epidural.
 Times are shorter for women who do not have anesthesia.